Ares-Developers/Ares-docs/new/superweapons/hardcoded.rst

   you can provide the specific super weapon ID here.
 For example, :tag:`[ChronoSphereSpecial]SW.PostDependent=ChronoWarpSpecial` switches to the ChronoWarp type super weapon after you chose the source location.

-.. index:: Super Weapons; PreClick, PostClick, and PreDependent are replaced by PostDependent.

 .. versionadded:: 0.2